ory/sdk/clients/kratos/java/docs/AdminApi.md

 <a name="updateIdentity"></a>
 # **updateIdentity**
-> Identity updateIdentity(id, body)
+> Identity updateIdentity(id, updateIdentity)

 Update an Identity

 This endpoint updates an identity.
 It is NOT possible to set an identity&#39;s credentials (password, ...) using this method!
 A way to achieve that will be introduced in the future.
 The full identity payload (except credentials) is expected.
 This endpoint does not support patching.
-Learn how identities work in [ORY Kratos&#39; User And Identity Model Documentation](https://www.ory.sh/docs/next/kratos/concepts/identity-user-model).
+Learn how identities work in [Ory Kratos&#39; User And Identity Model Documentation](https://www.ory.sh/docs/next/kratos/concepts/identity-user-model).

 ### Example
 ```java